nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ###  **Add developers to an existing team**

-The add dev to team feature is facilitated by the AddDevToTeamCommand.
-It extends `Command` class.
+The `dev2team` command implemented in the AddDevToTeamCommand class, allows users to add developers to an existing team in the teambook.
+This command extends the`Command` class.

-The operations are exposed in the `Model` interface as `Model#addToTeam()`.

 #### Usage
-Given below is an example usage scenario and how the add team behaves at each step.
+Given below is an example usage scenario and how the function behaves at each step.

-Step 1.
-The user launches the application and uses the `dev2team` command and specifies a `teamname` and `developer` name.

-Step 2.
-The user executes the `dev2team` command `dev2team tn/Team1 n/Jason` to add a developer `Jason` to the team `Team1`.

-Step 3.
+- **Command Syntax**: `dev2team tn/[TEAMNAME] n/[Developer name]`
+- **Example**: `dev2team tn/Test Team 1 tl/Jason`
+  - Adds `Jason` to a team called `Test Team 1

 LinkTree provides a feedback based on whether the operation was successful or not.

 <box type="info" seamless>